ActivitySim/activitysim/docs/users-guide/example_models.rst

 Zone System
 ___________

-The SEMCOG model is implemented the 2-zone ActivitySim structure. <todo: More details?>
+The SEMCOG model implemented the 2-zone ActivitySim structure. <todo: More details?>

 Setup